miguelmota/ethereum-development-with-go-book/zh/address-check/README.md

 ---
-description: Tutorial on how to check if an address is a smart contract or an account with Go.
+概述: Tutorial on how to check if an address is a smart contract or an account with Go.
 ---

 # Address Check